dosdude1/discord-lite/README.md

 #### What Works

-- Vieweing and interaction in both servers and direct messages
+- Viewing and interaction in both servers and direct messages
 - Sending images and attachments
 - Viewing and downloading images and attachments
 - Mention/ping notifications
 - Pinging users
 - Typing indication
+- Viewing and sending replies

 #### What does not work